-Sunday alcohol sales are permitted between noon and 8 pm.
+Indiana restricts Sunday alcohol sales to between noon and 8 pm.

-It is illegal for almost all businesses to be open on Thanksgiving.
-Hunting is illegal on Sundays.
+In Maine, it is illegal for almost all businesses to be open on Thanksgiving and unting is illegal on Sundays.

-Professional sports cannot play games before 1 pm on Sundays.
+Maryland law restricts professional sports games to before 1pm on Sundays.
 Except in Howard, Montgomery, and Prince George's counties, a new or used car dealer may not sell, barter, deliver, give away, show, or offer for sale a motor vehicle or certificate of title for a motor vehicle on Sunday.

-Liquor stores that choose to be open on Sundays are only allowed to operate between 11 am and 6 pm.
-Car dealerships are not allowed to be open or do business on Sundays anywhere in the state.
+Minnesota's law states that liquor stores that choose to be open on Sundays are only allowed to operate between 11 am and 6 pm and car dealerships are not allowed to be open or do business on Sundays anywhere in the state.

-The sale of alcohol on Sundays is prohibited statewide.
+Mississippi prohibits the sale of alcohol on Sundays statewide.

 Nevada residents cannot purchase vehicles or water their grass on Sundays.

-On-premise alcohol sale is allowed from 7 am to 2 am and off-premise until midnight.
-No alcohol sales on or off-premise on Sundays or Christmas Day.
+New Mexico law states that on-premise alcohol sale is allowed from 7 am to 2 am and off-premise until midnight and no alcohol sales on or off-premise on Sundays or Christmas Day.

-Hunting is prohibited on Sundays, except for foxes, crows, or coyotes.
-Car dealerships are closed on Sunday.
+Pennsylvania's law states that hunting is prohibited on Sundays, except for foxes, crows, or coyotes and car dealerships are closed on Sunday.

 In Tennessee, alcohol cannot be consumed on-premise between 3 am, and 10 am on Sundays.
 If the local government had decided against extended hours for alcohol sales, the prohibited hours are 3 am to noon.